HaotingZhang1/SynBa/README.md

 ```
 * Figures 3 to 5 can then be reproduced by directly running `figure3.py`, `figure4.py` and `figure5.py`.
 * To reproduce the quantitative results in Table 1 and Figures 6 and 7, the relevant datasets need to be downloaded.
 Both datasets used in this study are publicly available, although approval would be required to download the AstraZeneca-Sanger DREAM challenge, by submitting a data use statement.
 The DOI of the DREAM dataset is `10.7303/syn4231880`.
 The DOI of the subset of NCI-ALMANAC used in this study is `10.5281/zenodo.4135059`.
+* To reproduce the results for NCI-ALMANAC, run `nci_extract_combo.py` to generate the numpy arrays for the dose-response matrices.
-* After downloading the data, the quantitative results can then be reproduced by running `prediction_reproduce.py` and `calibration_reproduce.py`.
+* After downloading the data (and running `nci_extract_combo.py` if NCI-ALMANAC is the dataset of interest), the quantitative results can then be reproduced by running `prediction_reproduce.py` and `calibration_reproduce.py`.
 Due to the large number of examples in the datasets, it will take a long time for the programme to complete.

 ### To be updated
 The next updates of this repository will include the following: